 The Concise Oxford defines a book as: “a written or printed work consisting of pages glued or sewn together along one side and bound in covers.”

 I’m creating a book right now to celebrate my parent’s 50th wedding anniversary.
-Fifty years in a partnership is an occasion for veneration and honouring!
-And I was honoured when they asked me to create them a gift for each other.
+I was honoured when they asked me to create them a gift for each other.
 So one of the words that has come up for me during this particular creative endeavour is: commemoration.
-As I’ve already unabashedly shown my word-nerd-ness (see first paragraph).
 I went on a word origin search and found it comes from the Latin words for “with/together”, “relate” and “mindful.”
-The combined meaning and energy of these words feel to me what books are for us: holding spaces in which to relate, share, storytell together; to connect in a mindful and meaningful way.

 What does a book mean to you?
 If you feel called to answer, please do so in the comments below or send me an email.
 I am grateful to hear from you!